Iubenda logo

 • Any additional applicable terms

-Remember that Terms and Conditions are legally binding documents and should always be prepared in accordance with any applicable legal guidelines.
+When you find out more on how to write Terms and Conditions, keep in mind that a Terms and Conditions Agreement is by definition a legally-binding document and should always be prepared in accordance with any applicable legal guidelines.

 The best idea is to add them to your site’s footer, so that they are always visible and accessible.

-Here’s a working example (created with our solution).
-Click on the button to open the Terms and Conditions:
+Here’s a working example (created with our Terms and Conditions Generator).
+Click on the button to open the Terms of Use:

 After reading the steps above, you might be asking yourself how to put this information together.

-Given that Terms and Conditions are essentially the only legally binding agreement between yourself and your users that allow you to set rules specific to your business and protect it from liabilities – we strongly suggest that you don’t attempt to write them yourself.
+Given what we’ve seen in our Terms and Conditions definition above, they are essentially the only legally binding agreement between yourself and your users that allow you to set rules specific to your business and protect it from liabilities – we strongly suggest that you don’t attempt to write them yourself.

 Instead, we suggest that you either seek the services of a legal professional or use a quality Terms and Conditions Generator – “quality”, meaning one that allows you to fully customize and output clauses based on your businesses’ individual needs.

-It’s powerful, precise, and capable of handling even the most complex, individual scenarios and customization needs.
+• Powerful, precise, and capable of handling even the most complex, individual scenarios and customization needs;

-Our solution is optimized for everything from eCommerce, blogs, and apps, to complex scenarios like marketplace, SaaS and affiliate marketing programs.
+• Optimized for everything from ecommerce, blogs, and apps, to complex scenarios like marketplace, SaaS and affiliate marketing programs.

 Read more about it here or start generating below.